Richie-Kwon/ecommercedata/README.md

  Quantity | ‣  Quantity of items per transaction <br /> ‣  Int64 <br /> ‣  Less than 0 in case of cacellantion and bad debt <br /> ‣  Cacellantion and bad debt will be filterd out in the the lambda function ([test](https://github.com/Richie-Kwon/ecommercedata/blob/main/1.%20streaming/lambda_streaming/test.py))|
  InvoiceDate | ‣ Date and time when each transaction was made <br /> ‣  Object type <br /> ‣  Data type will be changed to datetime in the lambda function ([writeToS3](https://github.com/Richie-Kwon/ecommercedata/blob/main/1.%20streaming/lambda_streaming/writeToS3.py)) |
  UnitPrice | ‣ Unit price in sterling <br /> ‣  float64|
- CustomerID | ‣ Uniquely assigned to each customer <br /> ‣  float64 <br /> ‣ 135080 null values included; will be replaced with "Unknown" in the lambda function ([test-cleaning](https://github.com/Richie-Kwon/ecommercedata/blob/main/1.%20streaming/lambda_streaming/test-cleaning.py)) |
+ CustomerID | ‣ Uniquely assigned to each customer <br /> ‣  float64 <br /> ‣ 135080 null values will be replaced with "Unknown" in the lambda function ([test-cleaning](https://github.com/Richie-Kwon/ecommercedata/blob/main/1.%20streaming/lambda_streaming/test-cleaning.py)) |
  Country | ‣  Name of the country where customers reside   <br /> ‣ Object type |

 ## Tools <a name="Tools"></a>

-* Connect
+* Connect <br />
- ‣ API gateway
+ ‣ API gateway - GET & POST method <br />

-* Buffer
+* Buffer <br />
- ‣ AWS Kinesis
+ ‣ AWS Kinesis - Data streams <br />

 * Processing <br />
- ‣

-* Storage
+ ‣ AWS Kinesis firehose - Delivery stream  <br />
+ ‣ AWS lambda functions <br />
- ‣ S3: Data in the type of parquet can be stored <br /> ‣ Redshift: <br />
+ ‣ Python3 in lambda functions <br />
+ ‣ AWS glue - Create datacatalog in the streaming process and carry out ETL process in the batch process

+* Storage <br />
- ‣ DynamoDB:  <br />
+ ‣ S3 - Store parquet data <br />
+ ‣ Redshift - Store data and connected to Tableau or Power BI <br /> ‣ DynamoDB - Store data with two tables (Customer & Invoice tables)  <br />

 * BI analytics
- ‣ Tableau: connected to redshift <br />
+ ‣ Tableau - Connect to redshift <br />
- ‣ AWS Athena : connected to S3 <br />
+ ‣ AWS Athena : Connect to S3 <br />
- ‣ Jupyter notebook : connected to S3 <br />
+ ‣ Jupyter notebook : Connect to S3 <br />
- ‣ Zepplin notebook: connected to EMR in batch process <br />
+ ‣ Zepplin notebook: Connect to EMR in batch process <br />

 ## Streaming process <a name="Streamingprocess"></a>